AlerianEmperor/LuxRenderer/README.md

 # Lux Renderer

-Lux Render is a rendering system which is capable of rendering high quality, life-like images.
+Lux Render is a rendering system which is capable of rendering high quality, life-like images, and use no dependency library.
+Everything was written from scratch in pure C++.
 This project cover most of the content in pbrt v3 and also easier to read.

 # Featuring